thinkshout/thinkshout/expertise/01-content-strategy.md

 blurb_short: |
   We build websites that inspire action.
 We help clients reach new audiences and engage more meaningfully with existing stakeholders.
 points: |
   - Requirements gathering
-  - Content development
+  - Content strategy
   - Online fundraising & campaigns
-  - Content governance
   - Web engagement metrics
   - Email and social marketing
+  - Content governance

 ---